-- Making sure your facility is fully clean, disinfected and equipped with a blueprint for maintaining safe conditions. - Setting up a support system for employees as they navigate the emotional challenges presented by the COVID-19 pandemic. - > Creating a plan for a safe work environment that protects employees and customers alike from risks connected to COVID-19, including exposure and transmission.
+- Making sure your facility is fully clean, disinfected and equipped with a blueprint for maintaining safe conditions. - Setting up a support system for employees as they continue to navigate the new realities and emotional challenges presented by the COVID-19 pandemic. - Creating a plan for a safe work environment that protects employees from risks connected to COVID-19, including exposure and transmission.

 The response to the COVID-19 pandemic is continuously evolving as we learn more about the virus and the best techniques to address the associated risks.
+The Clorox Company has contributed its expertise to the sections in this guide that concern cleaning and disinfecting.
+All other guidelines were developed through the expertise of Cleveland Clinic.
 Cleveland Clinic's materials are based on currently available data and guidelines from the CDC and other resources as of March 23, 2021.
 This guidance may change from time to time and should be used only as a general reference.
 Employers are solely responsible for determining the best practices to deploy within their work environments.